 She came over, “Hello, you all right?”
-I don’t quite think that’s what he had in mine.
+I don’t quite think that’s what he had in mind.
 (It’s a Manchester greeting, by the way.

 The drinks were added and I was waiting for the mandatory.
 “Enjoy your meal.”
 Instead she moved awkwardly away.